IanCassTwo/rpicam-ascom-alpaca/README.md

 * CCD-Ciel
 * PHD2

-*Note, Currently (as of 2.2) NINA always assumes RGGB bayer when it displays in the camera tab.
+*Note, Currently (as of 2.2) NINA always assumes RGGB bayer when it displays in the imaging tab.
 You should change NINA settings to force BGGR for this camera.
 However, regardless of the settings, the output FITS files will alway be correct*

 To get this driver to work, clone this repo onto your Raspberry pi and install the dependencies below.